Best time to go: 09/01 - 12/31

-In pleasant weather, the mall is an ideal place to stroll our monuments or take in the view along the duck pond.
-And when the weather doesn’t cooperate, there are over a dozen major museums to explore.
+In pleasant weather, the Smithsonian museums along the national mall are an ideal place to stroll our monuments or take in the view along the duck pond.
+And when the weather doesn’t cooperate, there are over a dozen major museums to go inside.
 Below are a few of our favorites.
 But first…

 How to get there